Examination Questions

 What should I do if I can't make my scheduled exam time?

 You must cancel your appointment at least 24 hours (one business day) before your scheduled appointment.
 Be sure to cancel Monday appointments no later than the appointment time on Friday.
 If fewer than 24 hours remain until your scheduled appointment, you'll need to keep the appointment.
-If you don't, you’ll lose your exam fee, your exam window closes, and you’ll have to submit a new application before you can schedule a new exam appointment.
+If you don't, you’ll lose your exam fee and your exam window closes.
+You'll then have to submit a new application before you can schedule a new exam appointment.

 How long is my exam window?